 Are you part of a coven?

 How can I learn more?

 I am currently finishing two books that if all goes well will be published soon and will fully share the fruits of my lifelong witchly journey.
-Meanwhile, you can read my other witchy books, follow my blog, take my workshops, subscribe to my Spellsletter, attend my ritual shows, and connect with my community on social media (or in Poet & Priestess, for all who identify as women).
+Meanwhile, you can read my other witchy books, follow my blog, take my workshops, subscribe to my Spellsletter, attend my ritual shows, and connect with my community on social media (or in Poetry Witch Community, for all who identify as women).
 And you can check out other witches: I'd recommend Starhawk and any of the younger generation of witches interviewed on Pam Grossman's podcast, The Witch Wave.

 Merry meet, and merry part, and merry meet again!